defunkt/dotjs/README.markdown

 regardless  of  whether  the  site  you're  hacking uses jQuery.

+Double bonus: `~/.js/default.js`  is loaded on every request,  meaning you  can stick  plugins  or helper functions in it.

 GreaseMonkey user scripts are great, but you need to publish them  somewhere and re-publish  after making modifications.
 With dotjs, just add or edit files in